Sendible insights Ultimate TikTok for Business: How to Succeed on TikTok in 2026

 There are two differences between a Duet and a Stitch feature.
 One is the layout, and the other is the purpose.

-The duet format is a great way to add more faces to your videos that aren't from your brand or agency and offer your two cents on a trending topic.
+The duet format is a great way to add more faces to your videos who aren't from your brand or agency, and to offer your two cents on a trending topic.
 You can access this feature by clicking the "share" button.

 There are several layouts you can choose from: